goplus/gop/testdata/mixgo/README.md

-This is an example to show how to mix Go/Go+ programming in the same package.
+This is an example to show how to mix Go/Go+ code in the same package.

 In this example, we have a Go source file named `a.go`: